tritania/Pugna/README.md

 ## Permissons ##
-pugna.chestoveride allows users with this permisson to overide deathchest locks
+pugna.chestoveride allows users with this permisson to overide deathchest locks pugna.reload       allows users with this permisson to reload the plugins config live

 ## Installation ##
 To build and install this plugin simply install apache maven and run: